Ayodhya Assembly constituency

-Ayodhya is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Ayodhya in the Ayodhya district of Uttar Pradesh, India.
+Ayodhya Assembly constituency is a constituency of the Uttar Pradesh Legislative Assembly covering the city of Ayodhya in the Ayodhya district of Uttar Pradesh, India.
 It is one of five assembly constituencies in the Faizabad Lok Sabha constituency.
 Since 2008, this assembly constituency is numbered 275 amongst 403 constituencies.

 Bharatiya Janata Party member Ved Prakash Gupta is the incumbent MLA, who won in the 2022 Uttar Pradesh Legislative Assembly election defeating Samajwadi Party candidate Tej Narayan Pandey by a margin of 19,990 votes.